RogalDoe/Bugisoft-Disconnect-Stay-on-old-version-in-Win7/README.md

 This is a tutorial to use Bugisoft Disconnect in older version without updating it and keep using it in is a desired build Hello there,

-I have an interesting trick to andle this for Bugisoft Disconnect !!

 First need Bugisoft Disconnect version 142.2.0.10887 (Stable / Unstable) Findable here : https://uplay.en.uptodown.com/windows/download/103967318